-Our ClearlyDerm providers surgically remove most skin cancers.
+Our ClearlyDerm skin cancer dermatologists surgically remove most lesions.
 In many cases, this minor surgery is often performed in our office, using just local anesthesia.
 Also, curettage and desiccation may be performed depending on the location, size and type of the skin cancer.
 In these procedures, the cancer is scraped out with an electric current to control bleeding and remove any remaining cancer cells.

 In addition, treatment of skin cancers may include radiation therapy, cryosurgery, and Mohs micrographic surgery.
 Whether you see unusual skin lesions or not, it is always important to see a ClearlyDerm professional for an annual skin cancer examination.
 This involves assessing the entire body, from head to toe.
 During your visit, you can expect our skin cancer dermatologists to show you how to conduct your own self-screenings throughout the year and provide you with important information on how to reduce your chances of developing skin cancer.

 So, what are you waiting for?
 Give yourself the peace of mind, and schedule your next skin cancer examination today in our Boca Raton, Boynton Beach or Fort Lauderdale office.
 We look forward to meeting you!